top of page

 • Approval

-Approval can take up to 28 days (perhaps longer with Covid-19) and children are required to stay in school during the approval period.
+Approval can take up to 28 days and children are required to stay in school during the approval period.
 However, if your children would be at risk by remaining in school, request the principal’s approval to remove them; perhaps you may need a medical certificate.
 If you have difficulty the HEA can offer support.

 If your registration application is rejected you have the right to reapply or make an appeal.